VirtualSoC/vsoc/README.md

 # vSoC: Efficient Virtual System-on-Chip on Heterogeneous Hardware

-vSoC is the first virtual mobile SoC that enables virtual devices to efficiently share data through a unified SVM framework.
+This is the artifact README for vSoC---a first-of-its-kind virtual mobile SoC that enables virtual devices to efficiently share data through a unified SVM framework.

+### 0. Artifact Claims

+* **Reproducibility.** To reproduce similar results to those in our paper, hardware configurations of your machines are of vital importance.
+That is because the workloads selected in our paper test the ***extreme performance*** of the evaluated emulators.
+Even if the hardware configurations are the same, the running states of the host machines (e.g., CPU/GPU utilization and heat level) can also impact the results.
+We recommend you check your hardware setup before evaluation [here](https://github.com/VirtualSoC/vsoc/wiki/setup).

+* **Compatibility.** While the design of vSoC is largely platform agnostic, the current implementation runs best on Windows computers with Intel CPUs and NVIDIA GPUs.
+We do have basic cross-platform compatibility (e.g. vSoC can run on Intel GPUs or macOS with ARM CPUs), but that was not the priority and you might encounter bugs and inefficiencies.
+Better cross-platform compatibility of vSoC is already on our schedule.

+* **Stability.** vSoC is an experimental product and is still in beta.
+Therefore, freezing and crashing can happen, and normally a system reboot can resolve the issues.

 ### 1. Getting Started with vSoC